History on the Water Boat Tours

 About the Vessel: Passengers ride in comfort aboard the covered boat operated by Campbell River Whale Watching and Adventure tours.
 The boat boasts indoor and outdoor seating and is very comfortable, including an onboard bathroom.
 Each tour combines a Museum History guide to point out key locations amongst the Islands, alongside a Naturalist from Campbell River Whale Watching and Adventures to point out wildlife.

-The 2026 schedule is now available and ready for booking.
 We invite you to join us on the water this year.

 Museum at Campbell River respectfully acknowledges the Liǧʷiɫdax̌ʷ First Nation, on whose traditional lands we work to preserve, interpret and share the collective human history of North Vancouver Island.
 The Liǧʷiɫdax̌ʷ First Nation is comprised of the We Wai Kai, Wei Wai Kum and Kwiakah First Nations.
 Our closest neighbors are the Coast Salish Xwemalhkwu, Klahoose and K’ómoks First Nations.